MicrosoftDocs/memdocs/memdocs/intune/configuration/properties-catalog.md

 ## Device inventory

-With Intune, you can use Device inventory to collect and view additional hardware properties from your managed devices to help you better understand the state of your devices and make business decisions.
+With Intune, you can use Device inventory to collect and view more hardware properties from your managed devices to help you better understand the state of your devices and make business decisions.

 This article describes how to configure Device Inventory settings as part of an Intune device configuration profile.
 After you create a profile, you then assign or deploy that profile to your Windows devices.